 - Spools of Solid-Core Wire

-- Red
+- Spool of Red

-- Black
+- Spool of Black

 - Lever Nut Connectors

-- Dielectric grease (for additional waterproofing)
+- Dielectric grease (optional for additional waterproofing)